 The communication will be presented in letter form, signed by the Chairperson.

-Commissioners appointed by the City Council Members will communicate with their appointing Council Member on a regular basis, no less than quarterly.
+Commissioners appointed by the City Council President will communicate with The President on a regular basis, no less than quarterly.

 Commissioners appointed by the Mayor’s Office will communicate with the office on a regular basis, no less than quarterly.